The Bankrate promise

-If you’re not exactly sure how to redeem your Chase points or which redemptions fetch the most value, this quick guide will show you how to redeem your Chase Ultimate Rewards points, plus give you some tips about getting the best value out of your redemption choices.
+If you’re not exactly sure how to redeem your Chase points or which redemptions fetch the most value, this quick guide offers some tips to help you get the most bang for your buck when it comes to redemption choices.

 How can I redeem my Chase points?